Yidingluo/PlayingWithJunit/README.md

 #### Objectives
 These prac exercises are focussed on Junit 5 and are pitched to students with some minimal exposure to unit testing in earlier courses.
-The objective over the two weeks is for students to feel comfortable using Junit 5 commands like:-
+The objective over the two weeks is for students to feel comfortable using common Junit 5 commands like:-
 - fail
 - assertEquals
 - assertSame
 - assertTrue / assertFalse
 - assertThrows Exception classes

 Other objectives include using Junit / Eclipse IDE to:-
 - write test cases before implementing them
-- and perhaps some simple timing related functions
+- perform some simple timing related tests

 #### Preparation